-SEMrush created its own proprietary formula to calculate Keyword Difficulty, which is an estimation of how hard it would be to rank well organically for a keyword.
-The score is a percentage from 0 to 100, so the higher the percentage, the more difficult SEMrush predicts it would be to rank for.
-With keyword difficulty, SEMrush takes into consideration the authority of the domains that are showing up on the results page.
+The score is a percentage from 0 to 100 and the higher the percentage, the more difficult SEMrush predicts it would be to rank for.
+To calculate keyword difficulty, SEMrush takes into consideration the authority of the domains that are showing up on the results page and then estimates how hard it would be for a new website to outrank its current competitors on the SERP.

-Go to SEMrush → Tools → Keyword Difficulty, enter up to 100 keywords you’d like to analyze and click the Show Difficulty button (1).
+Go to the Keyword Difficulty tool, enter up to 100 keywords you’d like to analyze and click the Show Difficulty button (1).

 The keyword difficulty index (from 1-100%) shows you how difficult it would be to out rank your competitors (2) in the Google or Bing top 100 with the specified search terms and phrases.
 The higher the percentage, the more effort it will take to outrank your competition for each targeted keyword.